 Rev. Thomas Tighe & the Bronte Connection

 After Lady Mary’s death in 1748, William Tighe married secondly Margaret, eldest daughter of Captain Thomas Theaker, MP, who bore him a son, Thomas, and daughter, Barbara.
-The son, Thomas, was educated at Harrow and Cambridge and became Rector of Drumballyroney in County Down.
+The son, Thomas, was educated at Harrow and Cambridge and became Rector of Drumballyroney in County Down during an era that coincided with one of those waves of Protestant Evangelism.
 As such, he provides another extraordinary literary link for the Tighes.

 One of the Rev. Thomas Tighe’s child protégés in Drumballyroney was the future Rev. Patrick Bronte, father of the famous sisters Charlotte, Emily and Anne.
 The Rev. Tighe died in 1821.
 Thomas’s sister Barbara was married in 1776 to the Rev. Michael Sandys, Rector of Powerscourt.